Safe and Sound

 "The access of spaces reveals authority.

-Who are we designing for?"
+Who are we actually designing for?"

 Spatial and Sonic Intervention Prompts derived from previous sound test and workshops